EdlZitrone/oguser-autobumper/README.md

 ```

 ### Files
-Enter your flipd username and password in config.py - make sure your 2fa is turned off.
+Enter your flipd username and password in config.py - make sure your 2fa is turned off.\n
 If you want to use the Autobumper by links, put your links in options/threads.txt

 ## Usage

-Execute the main.py script in your and chose the option of your choice.
+Execute the main.py script in your and chose the option of your choice.\n
-After the browser opens, manually open https://flipd.gg in a new tab and wait for cloudflare to finish.
+After the browser opens, manually open https://flipd.gg in a new tab and wait for cloudflare to finish.\n
-Resize the browser window to its minimum width - the login buttons should be under each other.
+Resize the browser window to its minimum width - the login buttons should be under each other.\n
 Keep the chrome window in focus, everything should work fine now.

 ## Help

-If you need any help with the script feel free to reach out.
+If you need any help with the script feel free to reach out.\n
 Discord: edlzitrone    -    Telegram: @beamertaken